Explore Hegra, Dadan and Jabal Ikma

 AlUla’s beguiling sandstone formations and are among the region’s most enchanting landmarks – here’s our guide to AlUla’s own rock stars

-AlUla’s many civilizations are best understood through its majestic rock-hewn landscape.
-Whilst these collossal sandstone formations, scattered haphazardly, around the desert are wondrous to the eye, they also tell stories of the land.
+Over 200,000 years of human history is etched into AlUla’s sandstone cliffs and desert plains and AlUla’s many civilisations are best understood through its majestic rock-hewn landscape.
+Whilst these collossal sandstone formations, scattered haphazardly, across the desert are wondrous to the eye, they also tell fascinating stories and ongoing discoveries of this land.
 Rock formations in the ancient cities of Hegra, Dadan and Jabal Ikmah were used by five consecutive civilisations to record their daily lives.

 Hegra

 Hegra is an archaeological site of significant importance in AlUla.
-It is Saudi Arabia’s first UNESCO World Heritage site and it’s an important place of Nabataean civilisation and the largest south of Petra in Jordan.
-Hegra’s landscape includes tombs, monuments and ornamental carvings.
-The tombs date back from 1BCE to the latest in 70CE In total, there are over 110 Nabataean tombs and artificial wells spread across the desert here.
+Over 2,000 years old, it is Saudi Arabia’s first UNESCO World Heritage site and the southernmost city of the Nabataean civilisation and the largest south of Petra in Jordan.
+Hegra’s landscape includes tombs, monuments and ornamental carvings and reflects the far-reaching influence of Greek and Roman architecture.
+The tombs date back from 1BCE to the latest in 70CE.
+In total, there are over 110 Nabataean tombs and artificial wells spread across the desert here.
 All of the evidence speaks of a civilisation rich in language (as many as 10 throughout AlUla), architectural influences from at least four different cultures and highly sophisticated knowledge and skills.
 For a people that left behind no written records in any books, Hegra’s rocks provide a little more understanding of this time in prehistory.
+There are several ways to explore Hegra: take the Hegra Day Tour, try the Hegra Vintage Land Rover Tour or explore Hegra After Dark

 A guide to Hegra’s tombs